 Choosing Your Web Host – Useful Tips

-Reliability – Your website needs to be accessible to users and visitors all day and all night.
-Choose a hosting service that guarantees at least 99% uptime.
+Reliability – Your website needs to remain online to users all day and all night.
+Choose web hosting that guarantees at least 99% uptime.

-Cost – Not only the cost of hosting, but also how much you will have to pay if you go over the allocated amount.
+Cost – Not only the cost of hosting, but also how much extra it will cost you if you go over your allocated data.

 Disk Space – Although most web pages typically consume very little disk space, most websites nowadays tend to require uploading large media files, so make sure that your hosting plan provides you with sufficient disk space for all all the media you plan to upload.